openessence/openessence/content/practices/maturity-model.md

 ## Who do you need?

 - the model, as an application or tool of some form.
+There are a number of examples listed below.

 ## Suggested Time